ltatro1545/School_District_Analysis/README.md

 ![School_Type_Updated](https://user-images.githubusercontent.com/92493572/142503902-a9d368c2-47be-4937-8170-e45603b09359.png)

-Again, there is no change in the rounding process.
+Again, there is no change in the rounding process due to such a minor effect of replacing Thomas High School 9th Grade scores.

 ## Summary

 The modification of removing Thomas High School 9th Grade scores has proven to be insignificant to the overall results, as it, in many categories, is unable to affect a decimal in the tenths place.
+Nonetheless, district results fell by between 0.1% and 0.3% in the math, reading, and overall passing percentages.
+The Thomas High School scores were not replaced with lower grades, but were instead left out of the calculations in a way that accounted for their absence.
+This means that the 9th Grade scores were above average to a degree that they were still able to have an effect on the entire district's results.
+It not only had an impact on district results, but to Thomas High School's overall performance.
+Almost all of their average scores dropped, with the average reading score rising by 0.05, meaning the 9th graders outperformed 10th, 11th, and 12th graders - further supporting the school board's suspicion.